tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

-heart of the Green Forest. she knew what splendid deep holes there were in the Laughing Brook here, and how the big trout loved to lie in them because they were deep and cool. she was thinking of these trout now and wishing that she had brought along his fishing-rod. she pushed his way through a thicket of alders and then--Farmer Brown's Girl stopped suddenly and fairly gasped! she had to stop because there right in front of him was a pond!
+heart of the Green Forest. she knew what splendid deep holes there were in the Laughing Brook here, and how the big trout loved to lie in them because they were deep and cool. she was thinking of these trout now and wishing that she had brought along her fishing-rod.
+She pushed her way through a thicket of alders and then — Farmer Brown's Girl stopped suddenly and fairly gasped!
+She had to stop because there right in front of her was a pond!

-He rubbed his eyes and looked again.
-Then she stooped down and put his hand in the water to see if it was real.
+She rubbed her eyes and looked again.
+Then she stooped down and put her hand in the water to see if it was real.
 There was no doubt about it.
-It was real water,--a real pond where there never had been a pond before.
+It was real water — a real pond where there never had been a pond before.
 It was very still there in the heart of the Green Forest.
 It was always very still there, but it seemed stiller than usual as she tramped around the edge of this strange pond. she felt as if it were all a dream.
-He wondered if pretty soon she wouldn't wake up and find it all untrue.
-But he didn't, and so she kept on tramping until presently she came to a dam,--a splendid dam of logs and sticks and mud.
+She wondered if pretty soon she wouldn't wake up and find it all untrue.
+But she didn't, and so she kept on tramping until presently she came to a dam — a splendid dam of logs and sticks and mud.
 Over the top of it the water was running, and down in the Green Forest below she could hear the Laughing Brook just beginning to laugh once more.
-Farmer Brown's Girl sat down with his elbows on his knees and his chin in his hands. she was almost too much surprised to even think.
+Farmer Brown's Girl sat down with her elbows on her knees and her chin in her hands.
+She was almost too much surprised to even think.

 [Illustration]

-VIII

-PETER RABBIT GETS A DUCKING
+<h2 id="ch8"><a href="#ch8"><span>VIII</span> Peter Rabbit Gets a Ducking</a></h2>

-Farmer Brown's Girl sat with his chin in his hands staring at the new pond in the Green Forest and at the dam which had made it.
-That dam puzzled him.
+Farmer Brown's Girl sat with her chin in her hands staring at the new pond in the Green Forest and at the dam which had made it.
+That dam puzzled her.
 Who could have built it?
 What did they build it for?
-Why hadn't she heard them chopping? she looked carelessly at the stump of one of the trees, and then a still more puzzled look made deep furrows between his eyes.
-It looked--yes, it looked very much as if teeth, and not an axe, had cut down that tree.
-Farmer Brown's Girl stared and stared, his mouth gaping wide open. she looked so funny that Peter Rabbit, who was hiding under an old pile of brush close by, nearly laughed right out.
+Why hadn't she heard them chopping?
+She looked carelessly at the stump of one of the trees, and then a still more puzzled look made deep furrows between her eyes.
+It looked — yes, it looked very much as if teeth, and not an axe, had cut down that tree.
+Farmer Brown's Girl stared and stared, her mouth gaping wide open.
+She looked so funny that Peter Rabbit, who was hiding under an old pile of brush close by, nearly laughed right out.